by Maureen Meyer

 What is inside?

-It’s also good to include photographs of student displays, art shows, competitions, etc. You may also include photographs or any visuals (newspaper articles for example) of clubs, extra curricular activities, contests your students won, etc.
+It’s also good to include photographs of student displays, art shows, competitions, etc. You may also include photographs or any visuals (newspaper articles, for example) of clubs, extracurricular activities, contests your students won, etc.

 Wait, what about the website?